soelmicheletti/reproducibile-data-science/README.md

 ## Appreciation

-Special thanks to [Viola Fanfani](https://violafanfani.github.io/) for inviting me to take this class: it's been a very enriching experience!
+Special thanks to [Viola Fanfani](https://violafanfani.github.io/) for inviting me to join the class and for the interesting discussions.